nicslabdev/MOTAM-Gateway/README.md

 In *sessions* folder:

 Contains sessions, aka, data from GPS and OBD-II interface captured in previous car trips.
 Sessions are sqlite databases saved with obdgpslogger utility.

+In *public* folder:
+Contains files than can be downloaded from smartphone through Wifi_Direct.
+Only for Wifi_Direct tests.